 INPUTS, ASSUMPTIONS AND TECHNIQUES USED FOR ESTIMATING IMPAIRMENT

-STAGE GRADING 12- MONTH WEIGHTED AVERAGE PD
+STAGE WEIGHTED AVERAGE PD

-Stage 1 Grades 0: Low risk 1,4%
+Stage 1 3,0%

-Stage 2 Grades 1: Monitoring 2,2%
+Stage 2 23,6%

-Stage 3 Grades 2-10: Substandard, doubtful, loss 100%
+Stage 3 100%

-GENERATING THE TERM STRUCTURE OF PROBABILITY OF DEFAULT (PD)
+GENERATING THE TERM STRUCTURE OF PD

 Credit risk grades are a primary input into the determination of the term structure of PD for exposures.
 The Bank collects performance and default information about its credit risk exposures by type of product and borrower as well as by credit risk grading.
 Furthermore, using the default rate data from the Commercial Loans portfolio, a single macroeconomic impact was determined for all the portfolios of the Bank because macroeconomic conditions in the country are expected to influence all portfolios to the same extent considering the Bank's customer base.